thenyeguy/ClickTrack-Vocalist/README.md

 Installing
 ----------

-Currently, ClickTrack has three prerequisates: PortAudio, RtMidi, and FFTW.
+Currently, ClickTrack has the following prerequisates: PortAudio, RtMidi.
 On Mac, all are available on Homebrew.
 To install, run:

     brew install portaudio
     brew install rtmidi
-    brew install fftw

 If you are not on on Mac using homebrew, you may have to modify the library path in the Makefile.